 They almost let the hosts back into the game within a minute, Clayton Donaldson left unmarked in the box.

-There followed a good spell of pressure from Brentford but Preston held firm.
+There followed a good spell of pressure from the Bees but Preston held firm.

 Their reward for some solid defending came in the 32nd minute as they regained the lead – and in some style too.

-Proctor’s lay-off fell to Hume down the inside-right channel, the striker taking a step in field before rifling a powerful shot over Lee from 25 yards.
+Proctor’s lay-off fell to Hume down the inside-right channel, the Canadian striker taking a step inside before rifling a powerful shot over Lee from 25 yards.

 Early in the second half, Mellor turned the ball against the post after Alexander’s centre had been helped on by Proctor.

-There was a scare at the other end as Jonathan Douglas just failed to connect with a cross from Adam Davidson.
+There was a scare at the other end as Bees midfielder Jonathan Douglas just failed to connect with a cross from Adam Davidson.